 - ISR Director: Professor Jo Crotty

-- FAS Associate Dean (Research): Prof Kevern Verney (or nominee)
+- FAS Associate Dean (Research): Professor Kevern Verney (or nominee)

-- FHSC&M Associate Dean (Research and Innovation): Prof Chris Littlewood (or nominee)
+- FHSC&M Associate Dean (Research and Innovation): Professor Chris Littlewood (or nominee)

 - FoE Associate Dean (Students and External): Dr Helen O’Keeffe (or nominee)

 - Director of the Research Office: Anna Grey

 - Head of Corporate Communications: Nicky Speed